Lyons, Queensland: Geography

+Mount Perry Conservation Park is in the north-west of the locality.

+The locality is mostly undeveloped and is used for grazing on native vegetation.

 History

 The name Lyons comes from the settler William Lyons who lived in the area in the 1880s.

-Formerly in the Shire of Beaudesert, Lyons became part of Logan City following the local government amalgamations in March 2008.
+The locality was named and bounded on 24 April 1997.
+It was formerly in the Shire of Beaudesert, however it became part of Logan City following the local government amalgamations in March 2008.